-I've lived in Interior Alaska for the past eleven years, about 100 miles, as the raven flies, from the highest mountain in North America.
-I have always called this formidable and beautiful summit "Denali," as do a majority of Alaska residents, including our three Republicans in Congress.
-Since President Obama just empowered Secretary of the Interior Sally Jewell to change the official name from Mt.
-McKinley to Denali, soon you'll be calling it Denali, too.
+By Christine Byl Photo credits: Christine Byl I've lived in Interior Alaska for the past eleven years, about 100 miles, as the raven flies, from the highest mountain in North America.
+I have always called this formidable and beautiful summit...

 Summer is a time for getting outdoors, listening to the birds, taking long walks in the woods or long naps on the beach.
-And there’s nothing quite like reading a book outside, or after a day spent basking in the splendor of the natural world.
-With that in mind, here are five titles to accompany your summer adventures, or inspire your next trip outdoors:
+With that in mind, we bring you five books to accompany your summer adventures, or inspire your next trip outdoors.